 Power: Supply power to the analyzer only as rated by the specification or markings on the analyzer enclosure.
 The wiring that connects the analyzer to the power source should be installed in accordance with recognized electrical standards and so they are not pinched particularly near the power source and the point where they attach to the analyzer.
 Never yank wiring to remove it from an outlet or from the analyzer.
-The analyzer consumes approximately 30 watts of power.

-Operating Temperature: The maximum operating temperature is 45° C on an intermittent basis.
+Operating Temperature: The maximum operating temperature is 45° C.